 By far, the worst part of using the same money for the same task is that it leaves you open to more risk.
 What happens if you replace your car tires, and while driving home from the shop get into an accident with a depleted “multipurpose” fund?
 Using the same money for the same purpose leaves you open to more risk.

 A second negative, and probably the more damaging one, is that it invites ignorance.
-You know that you have a bunch of money in an account, for groceries and retirement savings and your car, so you have no problem seeing that you have a significant balance and buying a new stereo for your car.
+You know that you have a bunch of money in an account, for groceries and retirement savings, and your car, so you have no problem seeing that you have a significant balance and buying a new stereo for your car.
 Except some of that money might have been set aside for your retirement, and now you don’t really have so much to buy strawberries.
 Keeping track of each account individually in a spreadsheet, or having them physically separated, may be annoying – but it forces you to understand your money and its purpose.

-Given the risks and potential benefits, the only people who should use money for multiple purposes are those who cannot afford the time or money to single task their money.
-I think that students and young couples would be the best served by one giant fund, because they already have so few dollars that they are forced to keep track of their money if they want to make rent.
+Given the risks and potential benefits, the only people who should use the money for multiple purposes are those who cannot afford the time or money to single task their money.
+I think that students and young couples would be the best served by one giant fund because they already have so few dollars that they are forced to keep track of their money if they want to make rent.
 In addition, they have the least to risk.
 However, anybody else would probably be better off separating funds for different tasks, as long as they are able to afford it.

 Do you have multipurpose money?
 How do you manage the risks of multipurpose money?
-Is it worth the extra cost to single task your money?
+Is it worth the extra cost to single-task your money?